pema99/GITweaks/README.md

 ## Current features

-### Mass select renderers
+### Bulk select renderers
 Making bulk lighting-related changes to renderers in a large scene is tedious.
 This tool provides a simple way to mass-select renderers based on some configurable filters, for the purpose of multi-editing them.
+Accesible via "Tools > GI Tweaks > Bulk Renderer Selection".

 ![image](https://github.com/pema99/GITweaks/assets/11212115/95754281-4f98-4d1a-a480-542b3a2f7523)